pmean/build-website/text/06/StatisticalConcernsChildren.md

 concerns.
 First, you may need to take extra efforts to establish validity in measurements in children.
 Second, you have to deal with sample size concerns and subgroup analysis issues.
-Finally, you may need to collect a greater level of detail about the child\'s age, information about the pre-natal exposures and delivery and possibly special data on the child\'s environment and diet.
+Finally, you may need to collect a greater level of detail about the child's age, information about the pre-natal exposures and delivery and possibly special data on the child's environment and diet.

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Children in research](../category/ChildrenInResearch.html).